stefanfrench/radio-drama-generator/README.md

 - **Dependencies**:
   - Dependencies listed in `pyproject.toml`

+## Troubleshooting

+> When starting up the codespace, I get the message `Oh no, it looks like you are offline!`

+If you are on Firefox and have Enhanced Tracking Protection `On`, try turning it `Off` for the codespace webpage.

+> During the installation of the package, it fails with `ERROR: Failed building wheel for llama-cpp-python`

+You are probably missing the `GNU Make` package.
+A quick way to solve it is run on your terminal `sudo apt install build-essential`

 ## License

 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.